evkx/evkx.github.io/content/models/volvo/ex30/EX30_Single_Motor/_index.md

 ## Interior

+You can choose between several interior designs.
 The seat layout is the traditional five seats with two in front and three in the rear.

 ### First row seats